AmMdVarmaghani/pythonProject1/README.md

 # pythonProject1
-This project separates the keyframes of a video file Amirmohammad Varmaghani_python101_KeyFrame
+Separating the keyframes of a video file
+# Amirmohammad Varmaghani_python101_KeyFrame